Pelagos

 Pelagos (Πέλαγος) is a village in the municipality of Tripoli, Arcadia, Greece.
 It is situated in the plain of Tripoli, at 670 m above sea level.
 As of 2011, it had a population of 151.
 It is 2 km northwest of Zevgolateio and 4 km northeast of Tripoli city centre.
-The Moreas Motorway (Corinth – Tripoli – Kalamata) passes west of the village.
-The name Pelagos (meaning "sea") dates from classical antiquity, and refers to an oak forest on the road from Mantineia to Tegea.
+The A7 motorway (Corinth–Tripoli–Kalamata) passes west of the village.
+The name Pelagos (meaning "sea") dates from classical antiquity, referring to an oak forest on the road from Mantineia to Tegea.